LuizFelipeM/picstock/README.md

 ## Conventions

-We use Husky and Commitizen with Conventional commits for better
+We use Husky and Commitizen with Conventional commits for better convetion

 ## React + TypeScript + Vite